HashEdits/BFI_VRCFT_Module/ReadMe.md

 | <img src="media/cheekpuff.gif" alt="cheekpuff"/> | cheekpuff           | cheek puffs                                               |
 | <img src="media/apeshape.gif" alt="apeshape"/>   | apeshape            | lower jaw while keeping the mouth closed                  |

+## Tested hardware 🧰

+While this module is compatible with [any Brainflows compatible boards](https://github.com/ChilloutCharles/BrainFlowsIntoVRChat#instructions), training facial expressions has only been tested with the MuseS and Muse 2 headbands thus far.

+Please get in contact if you try this with a different device so I can list it here 😊

 ## How to use 🤔

 ### 1 - Train your expressions as BFI Actions🏋️ :